Asingh2929/git-demo/README.md

 yes

-Or use:
+Or run:

 terraform apply --auto-approve
 🌐 Access the Application

 After successful deployment:

-Retrieve the Public IP from Terraform output.
+Retrieve the Public IP from Terraform output

 Open in your browser: